 Some signs can include returns, which are small extensions of the signage or “flanks” on each side.
 These allow additional information or images to be seen while not directly in front of the sign.
 It’s common to see a website URL or a development name on returns.

 While single and double-sided signs are great, they don't perform well in all situations.
-If you’re not positioned at the right angle, the show is over, or - worse yet - it never gets started!
+Especially if you’re not positioned at the right angle.

-Street corners present a situation where you might not see a sign if you're situated on the wrong side, or at a bad angle.
-You never want your audience to miss the show, and corner signs ensure everyone receives a ticket to the spectacle, so to speak.
+Street corners present one such situation where you might not see a sign if you're situated on the wrong side, or at a bad angle.
+Corner signs make your messages viewable from more perspectives.

 - Allows for multiple graphic facings, viewable from different angles